Animal Profile

 Behavior Condition: 4.
 Orange

 Upon intake cat was stressed and fearful.
-Staff was able to scan for MC but not to collar.
-Cat was transferred into a den and placed in exam room.
+Staff was unable to handle due to FAS and transferred her directly from the carrier to a den and placed her in kennel.

 Date of Intake: 12/1/2025